panastasiadist/Enqueueror/docs/guide/asset-dependencies.md

 ```

 :::info
-- If an asset is designated for the **`body`** HTML section, but it is required by an asset intended for the **`head`** HTML section, then the former will be loaded in the **`head`** HTML section before the dependent asset.
+- If an asset is marked for the **`body`** HTML section but is required by an asset meant for the **`head`** HTML section, the former will be loaded in the **`head`** HTML section prior to the dependent asset.
-- Assets used exclusively as dependencies are not bound by the required naming conventions.
+- Assets that are only used as dependencies are not subject to the naming conventions usually required.
 :::

 :::warning
-If an asset used as a dependency does not exist, the dependent asset will not be loaded.
+If an asset being used as a dependency does not exist, the dependent asset will not be loaded.
 :::

 ## URL based dependencies

-To specify external scripts or stylesheets as dependencies, their URLs may be used as shown below:
+To designate external scripts or stylesheets as dependencies, their URLs can be used as demonstrated below:

-#### Require a script dependency by its URL
+#### Requiring a script dependency by its URL

 ```javascript
 /*